 Varicose Veins treatment is of two types traditional surgical procedure and the latest invasive non-surgical procedure.
 Varicose veins are treated by interventional radiologist or by a vascular surgeon.
 Dr. Sridhar Reddy Baddam is one of the finest doctors in southern India to treat varicose veins using the latest procedures, Sridhar Reddy has treated many cases of varicose veins in Hyderabad, Guntur, Vijayawada, Vizag and other parts of Andhra and Telangana.

 As explained varicose veins treatment can be either conservative or active.
 Active treatments can be divided into surgical and non-surgical treatments.
-Newer methods including endovenous laser treatment, radiofrequency ablation and foam sclerotherapy appear to work as well as surgery for varices of the greater saphenous vein.
+Newer methods including endovenous laser treatment, radio-frequency ablation and foam sclerotherapy appear to work as well as surgery for varies of the greater saphenous vein.

 Conservative treatments such as support stockings should not be used unless treatment was not possible.

 The symptoms of varicose veins can be controlled to an extent with the following:

 - Elevating the legs often provides temporary symptomatic relief.

 - Advice about regular exercise sounds sensible but is not supported by any evidence.

 - The wearing of graduated compression stockings with variable pressure gradients (Class II or III) has been shown to correct the swelling, nutritional exchange, and improve the microcirculation in legs affected by varicose veins.
 They also often provide relief from the discomfort associated with this disease.
 Caution should be exercised in their use in patients with concurrent arterial disease.

 - The wearing of intermittent pneumatic compression devices have been shown to reduce swelling and increase circulation Diosmin/hesperidin and other flavonoids.